Dalmontron05/School-Notes/6 - Goverment/Create a Goverment Project.md

 ### Checks and Balances
 > All branches have a way of controlling each other should the need ever arise.
 Members of the executive branch can be tried for any severe unjust actions they make.
 Judicial members can be thrown out for nonsensical decision-making by their peers or other branches.
 Legislative branch members can also be thrown out by their peers for nonsensical decisions, but can be tried by the Judicial branch if

+### Taxes
+> The taxation of all residents will be dependent on many factors such as their economic status, living conditions, and value of currency in their state.
+The only universal tax inflicted upon everyone will be income tax, but there are additional taxes that my be applicable to residents such as sins tax and importage tax.